Hi Friends of Oompf, it’s Alvan here. Today, we will talk about the next component of Physical Fitness: Muscular Strength.

 How to do the 1RM Test

-Before measuring your 1RM (usually squat, bench press or deadlift), perform a few warm-up sets of the exercise to get the muscle ready.
+Before measuring your 1RM (usually for back squat, bench press or deadlift), perform a few warm-up sets of the exercise to get the muscle ready.
 The warm-up is time-consuming, but it is essential to prevent injuries from occurring.

 Allow yourself to rest the relevant muscles twenty-four hours before performing a 1RM test.